Tram accident: Tram control centres

+Education

+Tram drivers

-A quality system may guide the safety of a tram system.
-A tram system may have a control centre following the trams, having radio contact with the drivers, and ability to contact and guide guards, emergency dispatch centre, or repair patrols.
-A tram typically carries first aid kit, a radio and/or a phone, some tools, and a fire extinguisher.
-Basic first aid, prodromic driving manners, safety courses, and protocols to follow in an accident are taught to tram drivers.
-Some organizations may test the drivers for alcohol and/or drugs regularly, occasionally, and/or in case of suspicion to avoid driving under the influence.
-Also the health of the drivers can be assessed regularly or in case of need.
-Some organizations can also give education to drivers and re-evaluate their skills and manners regularly.
-Also rescue organizations can be informed on tram structures, electricity, risks, and specific rescue and firefighting tactics concerning trams.
-Rescue organizations can also train with trams in simulated accident and firefighting situations.
+Basic first aid, safety courses, and protocols to follow in an accident are taught to tram drivers.
+Some organizations test the drivers for alcohol and/or drugs regularly to avoid driving under the influence.
+The health of the drivers may also be assessed regularly or in case of need.
+Some organizations also give education to drivers and re-evaluate their skills and manners periodically.

+Rescue teams

+Rescue organizations are also informed on tram structures, electricity, risks, and specific rescue and firefighting tactics concerning trams.
+Rescue organizations may also train with trams in simulated accident and firefighting situations.

+General public

 Various cities and traffic companies have given safety and traffic instructions for passengers, pedestrian, wheelchair users, cyclists, and motorists.
 These instructions tell how to behave in traffic to avoid accidents.
 For example, the instructions advise not to obstruct the tramway, suggest motorists avoid driving directly on the track, and tell the pedestrians to use designated crossways and to look both ways before crossing the tracks.
-Local tram regulations may give requirements for the passengers e.g. not to carry flammable, soiling or destructive chemicals or too space-blocking packages in trams.
-Enlightenment of children and adults can be done also by using games and test.
+Local tram regulations may give requirements for the passengers not to carry flammable, soiling, or destructive chemicals or space-blocking packages in trams.
+Enlightenment of children and adults have also been done by using games and tests.

-Some cities or areas have systemically developed new safety systems and planned new, safer tram stops even in new locations.
-These measures have included e.g. accessible tram stops, safety staff, road-based improvements like speed humps near tram stops, better lighting of tram stops, raised dividing strips to separate trams and motorists, traffic light sequence changes, and electronic flashing "give way to trams" signs to warn other traffic in places where necessary.

-Naturally the state of traffic legislation, traffic culture, and safety culture in the tram and traffic system may have an influence on tram accidents.
-Tram stops can be separated with barriers from the street.
-Speed limits can be used near the tram stops, and strips painted between tram tracks.
-Tram lanes can be also separated from other traffic.
-Trams may have their own traffic lights, which are integrated to work with normal traffic lights and stop the traffic when a tram stops at a tram stop.
-In some areas the junctions are warmed during winter to avoid ice and snow blocking the junction.
-Tracks, junctions, trams, tram traffic lights etc. should be regularly inspected and maintained.